-Each of the RF-ADCs can be configured individually for real input signals or as a pair for I/Q input signals.
+The RF-ADCs can be configured individually for real input signals.
+RF-ADCs in all devices other than the XCZU43DR can also be configured as a pair for I/Q input signals.
 The RF-ADC tile has one PLL and a clocking instance.
 Decimation filters in the RF-ADCs can operate in varying decimation modes at 80% of Nyquist bandwidth with 89dB stop-band attenuation.
-Each RF-ADC contains a 48-bit numerically controlled oscillator (NCO) and a dedicated high-speed, high-performance, differential input buffer with on-chip calibrated $100\Omega$ termination.
+Each RF-ADC contains a 48-bit numerically controlled oscillator (NCO) and a dedicated high-speed, high-performance, differential input buffer with on-chip calibrated 100Ω termination.